-- In addition to any excluded time spent on sickness leave, applicants who have had part-time employment, for example as a result of ongoing childcare responsibilities with the prior approval of the Marsden Fund will have their seven years' experience calculated pro rata for the year count. - Eligibility may also be extended to take into account any career interruptions experienced due to being the primary caregiver for young children.
-If the applicant is the primary caregiver of a dependent child, the applicant is able to extend the period of eligibility by two years per child.
+- In addition to any excluded time spent on sickness leave, applicants who have had part-time employment, for example as a result of ongoing childcare responsibilities - with the prior approval of the Marsden Fund - will have their seven years' experience calculated pro rata for the year count. - Eligibility may also be extended to take into account any career interruptions experienced due to being the primary carer for young children.
+If the applicant is the primary carer of a dependent child, the applicant can extend the period of eligibility by two years per child.
 The extension of two years per dependent child is inclusive of any periods of parental leave.
 There is no maximum identified.
+Primary carers are defined as in the link below: